arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 <div class = "important">
 **Good commit messages**

-Commit messages start with a brief (less than 50 characters) statement about the changes made in the commit.
+Commit messages start with a brief (less than 50 characters) statement in the present tense about the changes made in the commit.
 Generally, the message should complete the sentence "If applied, this commit will...".
 </div>

 If you want to go into more detail, add a blank line between the summary line and your additional notes.
 Use this additional space to explain why you made changes and/or what their impact will be.